zanda95/zanda95/README.md

-<h1 align="center">Hi 👋, I'm Zana Darwish</h1>
+<h1 align="left">Hi 👋, I'm Zana Darwish</h1>
-<h3 align="center">I am a student in Information Systems with a passion for utilizing technology to solve problems and make a positive impact on human lives.
+<h3 align="left">I am a student in Information Systems with a passion for utilizing technology to solve problems and make a positive impact on human lives.
 My journey in the field has equipped me with a strong proficiency in Python, SQL, and Tableau.
 I constantly strive to deepen my knowledge and stay up-to-date with the latest advancements in these technologies.
 With a firm belief in the power of technology to drive innovation, I am eager to contribute to projects that drive meaningful change.
 Let's connect and collaborate on exciting ventures!</h3>

 - 👨‍💻 All of my projects are available at [https://zana.webador.com/](https://zana.webador.com/)